polodre/professionalREADMEGenerator/README.md

   - [Tests](#tests)
   - [Questions](#questions)

-## Title of project
-Professional-README-Generator

 ## Project Description
-command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package
+command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

 ## Description
-command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package
+command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

 ## Usage Information
 This Node.js application can be used by developers who would like to save time by generating a professional README baseline that complies with the most used guidelines on creating .md files.
 A command line prompt guides the user thru a series of questions which auto populate the README.md file once all the questions of the prompt are answered.